 IPR&D assets acquired in a business combination are recognized at fair value as of the acquisition date and subsequently accounted for as indefinite-lived intangible assets until completion or abandonment of the associated R&D efforts.
-Indefinite-lived intangible assets are reviewed for impairment at least annually or whenever there is an indication that the asset may be impaired.
+Indefinite-lived intangible assets are reviewed for impairment at least annually, on the last day of the third quarter of the fiscal year or whenever there is an indication that the asset may be impaired.